labordynamicsinstitute/computing4economists/web/Syllabus-short.md

 * 9:00-10:30 Subroutines
     * [Example of function programming in R](../documents/day2-1.pdf) (Lars)
     * [Extending the principle to other languages](../documents/HPC_Class_SubRoutines.pdf) (Lars)
-		* Subroutines in SAS: macros
+		* Subroutines in SAS: macros ([also see these code fragments](http://repository.vrdc.cornell.edu/websvn/listing.php?repname=public.code-fragments&path=%2Ftrunk%2Fsas%2Fmacro-loop%2F&#a69a93842236cac1c14d7015b46e06eb0))
 		* Subroutines in Stata: programs
 		* Subroutines in Matlab: function
     * Debugging your code